-Microsoft Teams vs Zoom, which is better?
-As the UC market increasingly moves from UC to UCaaS, the key compete scenario which we find most customers discussing with us is no longer Skype for Business vs Cisco, but rather the scenario (which now encompasses both video conferencing as well as voice, with the advent of the Zoom Phone functionality) of Zoom vs Teams in the cloud.
-So, when it comes to evaluating Microsoft Teams vs Zoom, the answer is now just as tricky in the new UCaaS world as it was in the old Microsoft vs Cisco battle.
+Microsoft Teams vs. Zoom; which is better?
+As the unified communications (UC) market increasingly moves to unified communications as a service (UCaaS), the key competitive scenario that we find most customers discussing with us is no longer Skype for Business vs. Cisco, but rather the scenario (which now encompasses both video and voice conferencing with the advent of the Zoom Phone functionality) of Zoom vs. Teams in the cloud.
+So, when it comes to evaluating Microsoft Teams vs. Zoom, the answer is now just as tricky in the new UCaaS world as it was in the old Skype for Business vs. Cisco battle.

 Each of these relatively new platforms has seen rapid development over the last couple of years, amassing an impressive number of features and fans.
-And, don’t blink —for the ongoing competition, creation, and fulfillment of new end-user and enterprise fulfilling scenarios is likely to be rapid-fire over at least the next couple of years.
+And, don’t blink — the ongoing competition, creation and fulfillment of new end-user and enterprise-fulfilling scenarios are likely to be rapid-fire over at least the next couple of years.

-Many organizations are currently in the Skype for Business mix, but with the recent announcement for the Skype for Business Online end of life date (and suspicions that the on-prem version will have a similar fate), it’s causing many IT teams to evaluate what their next move will be for their communication and collaboration ecosystem.
+Many organizations are currently in the Skype for Business mix, but with the recent announcement of the Skype for Business Online end-of-life date (and suspicions that the on-prem version will have a similar fate), it’s causing many IT teams to evaluate what their next move will be for their communication and collaboration ecosystems.

 So how do you decide between Microsoft Teams and Zoom?
-First, we’ll break down each platform, and then dive in to compare them on as near of a level playing field as we can create.
+First, we’ll break down each platform and then dive in to compare them as near of a level playing field as we can create.

-Zoom is a leader (and arguably the most high-profile of the pack since their April IPO) in the video communications industry, tackling unified communications with their cloud platform for video, audio conferencing, collaboration, chat, and webinars across all endpoints.
+Zoom is a leader (and arguably the most high-profile of the pack since its April IPO) in the video communications industry, tackling unified communications with its cloud platform for video, audio conferencing, collaboration, chat and webinars across all endpoints.

 What is Microsoft Teams?

-At a very high-level, Microsoft Teams and Zoom both overlap and compete in the way that they offer a set of services for video conferencing (including room systems), and UC telephony.
-Drilling deeper into the more nuanced features, UX, pricing, and integrations is how organizations can evaluate trade-offs and make the best decisions as to which platform is the effective fit.
+At a very high level, Microsoft Teams and Zoom both overlap and compete in the way that they offer a set of services for video conferencing (including room systems) and UC telephony.
+Drilling deeper into the more nuanced features, UX, pricing and integrations is how organizations can evaluate trade-offs and make the best decisions as to which platform is the most effective fit.

 Features of Microsoft Teams and Zoom

-When it comes to features, both Zoom and Teams enable online meetings, chats, calls, screen sharing, and file sharing.
-The difference between the two is really Microsoft’s integration between Teams and its Office 365 stack.
-This enables Microsoft Teams to truly be a one-stop-shop for many organizations.
-This also allows for seamless collaboration, backups, and file search.
+When it comes to features, both Zoom and Teams enable online meetings, chats, calls, screen sharing and file sharing.
+The difference between the two is Microsoft’s integration between Teams and its Office 365 stack.
+This enables Microsoft Teams to truly be a one-stop shop for many organizations.
+This also allows for seamless collaboration, backups and file search.
 However, going some way to balance out Microsoft’s Office365 integration, Zoom and Slack feature a wide-ranging partnership and set of technical integrations.

-Zoom, as a company, is a much newer organization in comparison to the behemoth that is Microsoft, yet it manages to compete with its aggressive roadmap, and due to the fact that it doesn’t have to worry about managing (and eventually migrating) a set of legacy on-premises customers.
+Zoom, as a company, is a much newer organization in comparison to the behemoth that is Microsoft.
+Yet it manages to compete, with its aggressive roadmap and since it doesn’t have to worry about managing (and eventually migrating) a set of legacy on-premises customers.

-The user interface and experience are truly where Zoom excels in the Microsoft Teams vs Zoom debate.
-Zoom users all rave over its simple interface and the ability to get end-users up and running with little to no training or IT support.
+The user interface and experience are truly where Zoom excels in the Microsoft Teams vs. Zoom debate.
+Zoom users rave over its simple interface and the ability to get end users up and running with little to no training or IT support.

-Microsoft Teams poses a bigger challenge as users need to get up to speed on how to interact in different channels and Teams, incorporate file sharing, and also all of the other Office 365 applications baked into Teams.
+Microsoft Teams poses a bigger challenge, as users need to get up to speed on how to interact in different channels and teams, incorporate file sharing and use all the other Office 365 applications baked into Teams.
 Although the full set of workstream collaboration functionality built into Teams clearly allows it to offer a broader surface area of usage and scenarios (and hence a better value) than Zoom, this precise value is also in some ways its Achilles heel with respect to onboarding.

-As parts of the Zoom vs Teams battleground threaten to become increasingly commoditized, one area of unique differentiation is the “room systems” installed in an organization.
+As parts of the Zoom vs. Teams battleground threaten to become increasingly commoditized, one area of unique differentiation is the “room system” installed in an organization.
 A room system can range from a simple huddle room configuration all the way up to a deluxe executive conference room.
-In our webinar on UC Conference Rooms: The Good, the Bad, and the Ugly, we break down everything you need to know about room systems, including comparing Microsoft Teams vs Zoom room systems.
-While both offer device management, touch enhancements, companion experiences with mobile, and dual-screen rooms support, Zoom has the added benefit of people counting, and Teams has proximity detection.
-Another difference between Zoom vs Microsoft Teams is that Zoom certifies both integrators and hardware providers while Teams only certifies the hardware solutions.
+While both Microsoft Teams and Zoom room systems offer device management, touch enhancements, companion experiences with mobile and dual-screen rooms support, Zoom has the added benefit of people counting, and Teams has proximity detection.
+Another difference between Zoom vs. Microsoft Teams is that Zoom certifies both integrators and hardware providers, while Teams only certifies the hardware solutions.

-Microsoft Teams and Zoom each offer a free version of the platform, with more advanced features offered with paid plans.
+Microsoft Teams and Zoom each offer a free version of the platform, with more advanced features offered on paid plans.

 The free version of Microsoft Teams includes limited chat and collaboration, productivity apps and services, meetings and calls, and security.
-Two big pieces missing with the free version include administration tools or Microsoft support.
+Two big pieces missing from the free version include administration tools and Microsoft support.

-Microsoft’s Premium plan is slightly cheaper per user than Zoom’s comparable Pro plan, but for their enterprise plans, they’re similarly priced.
+Microsoft’s Premium plan is slightly cheaper per user than Zoom’s comparable Pro plan, but their enterprise plans are similarly priced.

-The ability to make calls at an enterprise-grade level is crucial, especially for business communications with video, voice, conferencing, and messaging.
-This functionality category was initially a Microsoft stronghold as Zoom did not initially have an offering for phone systems.
-Microsoft addresses UC Telephony with Microsoft Phone System and Calling Plans or Microsoft Phone System with Direct Routing.
-In large part because of Teams ability to “port” this entire sub-category directly from its Skype for Business heritage, enterprise voice has been a serious focus for Teams as Microsoft plans to use Teams to replace Skype for Business as companies’ go-to for cloud voice.
+The ability to make calls at an enterprise-grade level is crucial, especially for business communications with video, voice, conferencing and messaging.
+This functionality category was initially a Microsoft stronghold, as Zoom did not initially have an offering for phone systems.
+Microsoft addresses UC telephony with Microsoft Phone System and Calling Plans or Microsoft Phone System with Direct Routing.
+In large part because of Teams’ ability to “port” this entire sub-category directly from its Skype for Business heritage, enterprise voice has been a serious focus for Teams.
+Microsoft plans to use Teams to replace Skype for Business as companies’ go-to for cloud voice.
 Direct routing mediates between your on-prem PSTN or SIP trunk and the Microsoft Phone System utilizing an SBC.
-Teams can be configured for caller ID, phone numbers from Microsoft, dial plans, call queues, and auto attendants with certified endpoints.
+Teams can be configured for caller ID, phone numbers from Microsoft, dial plans, call queues and auto attendants with certified endpoints.

-Integrations are a huge part of WSC platforms and Zoom has also made them a core part of their offering as well for the UCaaS space.
-The integrations (or app store add-ons) enhance and broaden the utility of the platform and help end-users become even more productive while using the platform.
+Integrations are a huge part of enterprise collaboration platforms, and Zoom has also made them a core part of its offering for the UCaaS space.
+The integrations (or app store add-ons) enhance and broaden the utility of the platform and help end users become even more productive while using the platform.
 Many younger users already have an app store mentality, meaning they are quick to find applications that help make their day-to-day easier and more efficient.
-This is another big factor in the Microsoft Teams vs Zoom debate.
+This is another big factor in the Microsoft Teams vs. Zoom debate.

 Microsoft Teams’ biggest win is its close, baked-in integration of Office 365 apps, but beyond that, there are over 70 integrations for Microsoft Teams that include options for ticket management, surveys, weather, news, etc.